Forz70043/Forz70043.github.io/README.md

 ## 🚀 Key Features
 - **Project Highlights:** A selection of my projects with direct links to GitHub repositories.
 - **Responsive Design:** Fully optimized for desktop, tablet, and mobile devices.
-- **Contact Section:** Links to my LinkedIn, GitHub, email, and WhatsApp for easy communication.
+- **Contact Section:** Links to my LinkedIn, GitHub, email for easy communication.

 ---